1001 - Public Communications

 The following definitions apply to terms used in this policy:

-1. The average person, applying contemporary community standards, would find that the material, taken as a whole, appeals to the prurient interest of students to whom distribution is requested;
+1. The average person, applying contemporary community standards, would find that the material, taken as a whole, appeals to the prurient interest of minors of the age to whom distribution is requested;

 3. The material, taken as a whole, lacks serious literary, artistic, political, or scientific value for minors.